Ready to buy? Have a question? Reach out to us by phone, text, or email.

 The Woodlands, TX 77380

 If you are considering purchasing from M. Markley Antiques (a division of the Markley Group, Inc.), you should keep in mind that acquiring a French antique is akin to welcoming a new member into the family.
 It should have artistic merit while also being useful.
-But most of all, it should be something you will want to spend years with because it pleases you -- it fits your personal style and enhances the image you with to project to those who visit and with whom you share your special places.
+But most of all, it should be something you will want to spend years with because it pleases you — it fits your personal style and enhances the image you wish to project to those who visit and with whom you share your special places.

 Most of the items we offer are at least 100 years old and have probably had multiple owners.
 Over such a long time it is inevitable that pieces acquire nicks, scratches and stains, plus old wood dries out and may split.
 Some items have experienced repairs over their lifetime as well, reflecting varying degrees of skill in accomplishing them.
 We detail these wear and age items that we think might give a client pause, when considering a purchase, such as unusually wide cracks, missing parts or moldings or anything that might keep the item from its intended use, such as a table, from being used as a table.
 It is also our policy not to purchase or offer for sale anything that is not suitable for its intended use.
 We make repairs as necessary to allow the intended use to take place normally, but we do not repair every nick or scratch, because these signs of use are what buyers seek in antique furniture, and alterations could reduce the future resale value of the items, as complete refinishing often does.
 While our website offers multiple photos of everything we offer, including close-ups of things we want to call to a buyer's attention, an antique is not a new piece of furniture and so may not be in perfect condition.